isilb/jellyfin-podcatcher/README.md

 ## Helpful Tips
 Import your podcast library as any media type other than music if you want to see status bars as you pause the podcast and resume it later.

+## AI Statement
+AI was used in some of this project.
+It was used to debug, help with the Plex logic, and other specific questions that I had as I was learning Go and software engineering workflows.
+Web dev and graphics written in Go are not vibe coded.

 ## Contributing
 Anyone is more than welcome to contribute to this project.
 Please submit a PR, and we will review it promptly.